eesilas/unihiker-docs/docs/wiki/Examples/PythonCodingExamples/BasicExamples/examples_py_color_picker.md

-## Project Introduction
+## **Project Introduction**
-In this tutorial, we will be using the Unihiker GUI library to create an interactive color picker.
-With the simple click of a color, users can choose from a variety of options and have their selected color immediately displayed.
+In this tutorial, we will use the Unihiker GUI library to create an interactive color picker.
+By clicking on a color, users can choose from various options and see their selected color displayed instantly.

 ![999.gif](img/9.Color Picker/1720430539211-ac95d21f-be50-45dd-83d7-1dda900cbbbe.gif){width=300, style="display:block;margin: 0 auto"}

-## Hardware Required
+## **Hardware Required**

 - [UNIHIKER](https://www.dfrobot.com/product-2691.html)
-## Code
+## **Code**
 The objective of this project is to create a simple GUI interface where users can click on different color squares to modify the color of a displayed text on the screen.

 To begin, we import the GUI library and instantiate a GUI object.
 Next, a text label is created to serve as the color indicator, with a default color set initially.

 Then, an array of squares is generated using the fill_rect() function, with each square assigned a unique color and clickable action.

 The lambda function is used within the fill_rect() function to create a temporary function that updates the text color to match the clicked square.
 A loop with time.sleep(1) is used to keep the program running and allow users to use the drawing feature without the program ending too quickly.

 ```python
 from unihiker import GUI
 import time